-Modeled after the Tony Awards®, this red carpet ceremony features performances by hundreds of students from Nebraska high schools, with awards for outstanding productions, top performers and ensembles, excellence behind-the-scenes and more.
-Celebrate the accomplishments of our area’s high school musical theater programs!
-Visit NebraskaHSTA.org to learn more.
+Modeled after the Tony Awards®, this red-carpet ceremony features performances by more than 400 students from Nebraska high schools, with awards for outstanding productions, top performers and ensembles, excellence behind-the-scenes and more.

 Mary Chapin Carpenter is coming to Omaha for one night only!
 Over the course of her acclaimed career, the folk singer/songwriter has recorded 14 albums and sold over 14 million records.
 With hits like ”Passionate Kisses” and “He Thinks He’ll Keep Her," Carpenter has won five Grammy Awards, two CMA awards, two Academy of Country Music awards and is a member of the Nashville Songwriters Hall of Fame.

 Joining Carpenter will be Emily Barker.
 The UK-based Australian singer-songwriter has released music as a solo artist as well as with various bands including The Red Clay Halo, Vena Portae and Applewood Road (with whom she released a remarkable album of original songs recorded live around a single microphone, which was dubbed “flawless” by The Sunday Times) and has written for film, including composing the feature film soundtrack for Jake Gavin’s lauded debut feature Hector starring Peter Mullan and Keith Allen.

 Brian Regan has distinguished himself as one of the premier comedians in the country!
 His nonstop theater tour has visited more than 80 cities each year since 2005 and continues today.
 It is the quality of his material, relatable to a wide audience and revered by his peers, which continues to grow his fan base.
 This performance is appropriate for audiences of all ages.